 Pandemics pose a significant threat to any country globally.
 During such times, the community confronts several obstacles.
 Lack of awareness frequently leads to an uncaring attitude, which can harm one's ability to tackle these obstacles.
 The consequences of these epidemics and pandemics are often severe.
-Fear and anxiety associated with diseases and pandemics also impact community behavior.
-The accelerated dissemination of COVID-19 is a significant public health risk in Pakistan and worldwide because severe and strict preventive measures, such as lockdowns, have been relaxed.
-Vaccines are presently being deployed at various levels, although no therapy has been legally licensed for use against COVID-19, making prevention the primary option in combat against COVID-19.
-People must have a comprehensive grasp of the pandemic and desirable attitudes toward preventative measures to prevent prevention from being efficient.
-As a result, the purpose of this study was to assess dental patients' awareness, philosophy, and perceived knowledge.
+Fear and anxiety associated with diseases and pandemics also impact community behavior11.
+The accelerated dissemination of COVID-19 is a significant public health risk in Pakistan and worldwide because severe and strict preventive measures, such as lockdowns, have been relaxed12.
+Vaccines are presently being deployed at various levels, although no therapy has been legally licensed against COVID-19, making prevention the primary option in combat against COVID-19.
+People must have a comprehensive grasp of the pandemic and desirable attitudes toward preventative measures to prevent prevention from being efficient13.
+As a result, this study aimed to assess dental patients' awareness, philosophy, and perceived knowledge.

-According to the study findings, more than half of those participating were well-versed about COVID-19 and its prophylactic measures.
-Our results are consistent with Twinamasiko N et al.'s study in Mulago, Uganda, and Zhong and colleagues' study among Chinese people.
-While on the other hand, Akalu et al.'s study found a significant incidence of common knowledge among chronic illness patients in Addis Zemen Hospital, Northwest Ethiopia, this might be because the country was in a state of Lockdown due to COVID-19, and the Ministry of Health broadcast COVID-19 educational messages throughout the country throughout the Lockdown.
+According to the study findings, more than half of those participating were well-versed in COVID-19 and its prophylactic measures.
+Our results are consistent with Twinamasiko N et al.'s study in Mulago, Uganda14, and Zhong and colleagues' study among Chinese people15.
+While on the other hand, Akalu et al.'s study found a significant incidence of common knowledge among chronic illness patients in Addis Zemen Hospital, Northwest Ethiopia16, this might be because the country was in a state of Lockdown due to COVID-19, and the Ministry of Health broadcast COVID-19 educational messages throughout the country throughout the Lockdown.

-Encouragingly, the majority of patients thought COVID-19 is a severe disease that poses a health risk to the population, with 96.5 percent mentioning a lockdown and curfew were essential to contain the pandemic, this is comparable to research performed with the general community in Saudi Arabia, in which the majority of the participants agreed Lockdown was an intelligent technique for controlling the epidemic.
+Encouragingly, the majority of patients thought COVID -19 is a severe disease that poses a health risk to the population, with 96.5 percent mentioning a lockdown and curfew were essential to contain the pandemic; this is comparable to research performed with the general community in Saudi Arabia10, in which the majority of the participants agreed Lockdown was an intelligent technique for controlling the epidemic.
 Fever, dry cough, and tiredness were the most common symptoms reported in our study.
-These results are consistent with Huynh et al. 17 and Reuben et al. 18, who found an appropriate understanding of COVID-19 symptoms.
+These results are consistent with Huynh et al.17 and Reuben et al.18, who found an appropriate understanding of COVID-19 symptoms.
 The majority of the participants were unwilling due to COVID -19 vaccinations despite being educated.
-The primary reason could be the skepticism towards other vaccination may have transferred to the covid-19 vaccination.
-Another reason for this may be the conspiracy theories sparked by media could play a negative role; also, the religious and cultural norms in our society tend to create such disbelief that people avoid vaccination.
+The primary reason could be the skepticism toward other vaccination that may have transferred to the covid-19 vaccination.
+Another reason for this may be that the conspiracy theories sparked by media could play a negative role; also, our society's religious and cultural norms tend to create such disbelief that people avoid vaccination.
 Polio is a prime example, and Pakistan is still plagued by polio vaccination reluctance.
 In the Pakistani community, such disbeliefs are fiercely disputed on social media.
-Such conspiratorial tales have already sown the seeds of resistance to the planned COVID-19 vaccination in a country where vaccine hesitancy is a significant impediment to the control of vaccine-preventable diseases.
+Such conspiratorial tales have already sown the seeds of resistance to the planned COVID-19 vaccination in a country where vaccine hesitancy impedes the control of vaccine-preventable diseases19.

-Our findings revealed that most individuals followed these instructions, with 96.51 percent adopting social distance, 91.27 percent using masks while going outside, and 94.1 percent routinely washing hands.
-These findings are consistent with the results of a survey conducted by Geltzer P. in the United States and the United Kingdom, in which 92.6 percent and 86 percent of the public, respectively, followed these preventive methods.
-In the KAP study conducted by Zhong et al., approximately 95-96 percent avoided crowded places, and 97 percent wore a mask when going outside.
+Our findings revealed that most individuals followed these instructions, with 96.51 percent adopting social distance, 91.27 percent using masks while outside, and 94.1 percent routinely washing hands.
+These findings are consistent with the results of a survey conducted by Geltzer P. in the United States and the United Kingdom, in which 92.6 percent and 86 percent of the public, respectively, followed these preventive methods20.
+In the KAP study conducted by Zhong et al., approximately 95-96 percent avoided crowded places, and 97 percent wore a mask when going outside15.
 These findings can be attributed to the disease's extensive public knowledge.